ClementNerma/NightOS/docs/applications/Blackhole.md

 # Blackhole

 Blackhole is the default archive manager of NightOS.
-It embeds the `sys::blackhole` library.

 It relies on [Locky](Locky.md) for encrypted archives, filesystems and files.